fsync

 Important

-This command is not supported in M0, M2, and M5 clusters or in serverless instances.
+This command is not supported in M0, M2, M5, and M10+ clusters.
 For more information, see Unsupported Commands.

 MongoDB Enterprise: The subscription-based, self-managed version of MongoDB